 Alistair manages the Food Packaging Safety Section within Smithers Pira.
-This involves advising clients on the safety legislation which applies to food packaging in a wide range of different countries throughout the world and coordinating work programmes to ensure that clients' products meet these requirements.
-His expertise spans all the EU countries, USA, Japan, Australia, New Zealand, Canada, Israel, Russia and all the South American countries.
+This involves advising clients on the safety legislation which applies to food packaging in a wide range of different countries throughout the world and co-ordinating work programmes to ensure that clients’ products meet these requirements.
+His expertise spans all the EU countries, USA, Japan, Australia, New Zealand, Canada, Israel, Russia and the South American countries.
 He also worked closely with CEPI in the development of the Industry Guideline for Food Contact Paper and Cardboard which was published in 2010.

 Alistair graduated with a degree and PhD in Chemistry from Birmingham University.
-After working for BP and the Department of Health, he joined Pira in 1994, taking up his current position in 1995.
+After working for BP and the Department of Health, he joined Pira in 1994.

-Raquel joined Smithers Pira in 2011 and has 5 years’ experience in chemical analysis of migration testing.
+Raquel joined Smithers Pira in 2011 and has over 6 years’ experience in chemical analysis of migration testing.
 Prior to this, Raquel worked for GSK and LGC where she gained experience in the pharmaceutical and purity testing fields.